Blogs

 From Uncle Billy to public land

-In 1837, settler William "Uncle Billy" Barton acquired the land around the springs and named them after his daughters, Parthenia and Eliza.
-The surname caught on; the daughters' names did not, though the main spring is still formally known as Parthenia.
 By the time Barton arrived, Europeans had already been in the region for a century, with Spanish missions operating nearby in the 1700s.
-The Indigenous peoples who had held this land for millennia were displaced through a combination of disease, violence, and colonial policy.
+The Indigenous peoples who had held this land for millennia were displaced through a combination of disease, violence, and colonial policy, including a law that legally redesignated Native people as Mexican in an effort to erase their identity entirely.

 The springs' history as public space is not without complexity.
 Barton Springs Pool was racially segregated for decades, and the swim-ins held there were part of the broader effort to desegregate Austin's recreational facilities until the pool was finally integrated in 1962.